[Edited on 22 July 2021: skip here to read the addendum!]

 Happened to buy two on Shopee to try.
 I find them bulky, though absorbency is good.
 And I read that bamboo may wear out faster than other natural fibres.

 My least favourite because I experienced leaks with them, they’re bulky and they retain poop stains easily (probably an incompatibility with the laundry soap we use).
 So only used in combination with hemp for night diapers.
+(Edit: I think the ones we’ve been using for night is an insert with both bamboo and microfibre layers.
+It works better than the regular microfibre ones.)

 (Technically not inserts.)
 I cut up a fleece blanket into small rectangles to function as liners when we use covers or AI2s.
 Basically they help to keep the skin-side dry.
 In the future when baby’s poop is solid, it also helps to make the poop-discarding process easier.